ucsb-cs16/w19/backup_lab/lab04.md

 In the steps below, and in most future labs, you will create files on your own account.

-## Step 2: Create a new repo, add your partner as collaborator and clone it to your local directory <a name="step2"></a>
+## Step 2: Create a new repo and clone it to your local directory <a name="step2"></a>

 In lab02,  we have done the same thing.
 So if you don't know to how to do that, please refer to lab02 for details.
 The basic steps are as follows:

-* Create a git repo on github following the correct naming convention, e.g., if your github username is jgaucho and your partner's is alily, your should name your repo lab04_agaucho_alily (usernames appear in alphabetical order).
+* Create a git repo on github following the correct naming convention, e.g., if your github username is jgaucho, you should name your repo lab04_agaucho.
 Don't forget to make it 'PRIVATE'.

-* Add your partner as a collaborator for the repo.

 * Go to your CS16 directory and clone the repo locally.